age-series/ElectricalAge2/USAGE.md

 2. Find the `build.gradle.kts` file in the root of the repository, then click next.
 3. Select all defaults on following screens.

-The project will import.
-Once it has done that, you need to configure it for Kotlin 1.4M.

-1. Open File -> Settings
-2. Under Languages and Frameworks, select Kotlin
-3. Change the update channel from `Stable` to `Early Access Preview 1.4.x`
-4. Update the plugins, if it asks you to after you make your selection
-5. Close and re-open IDEA

 ## Add build configurations, and run

 From the main IDEA window, you can configure different tasks to run with Gradle.